AntoineSmet/Python-Scrapper-Cosmos-Mongo-DB/README.md

 # Python Scrapper Cosmos Mongo DB

-The project will help you to scrape the text from a website and will send it directly to a Cosmos Mongo Database on Azure
+The project will help you scrape the text from a website and will send it directly to a Cosmos Mongo Database on Azure

 ## Installation